nicm42/100-days-of-code-v2/log4.md

 **Day 43: 5th September 2021**
 I added content to the Drupal site.
 Which wasn't as complicated as I thought it would be.
 It's going to be organising and CSSing it that's going to take longer, I think.

+**Day 44: 6th September 2021**
+I started on Click the Shape in Svelte.
+I spent some time remembering what I was doing and reading the docs and getting Prettier to work with Svelte files.
+But I also added in the select with a list from an array and when one is selected the instructions text updates.
+Which is pretty cool.
+And pretty simple in the end.